maks/picosite/docs/pages/index.md

 ## Installation

-Picosite is distributed as a single, stand along executable for Linux to make it easy to use on CI systems.
+Picosite is distributed as a single, stand along executables for [Linux, MacOS and Windows](https://github.com/maks/picosite/releases) to make it easy to use on your local computer and CI/CD systems.

-For use during developing site content, you can make use of it from an installed Dart SDK using:
-`dart pub global activate picosite`
+If you prefer, you can also make use of it from an installed Dart SDK using: `dart pub global activate picosite`

 ## Usage